Undergraduate Admission

 The Common Application is divided into three sections:

-Questions specific to Brown, including our essays for the 2020-2021 application cycle, are found in the section labeled "Questions."
-If you are applying to the eight-year Program in Liberal Medical Education (PLME) or the five-year Brown-Rhode Island School of Design Dual Degree Program (BRDD), you must complete the special program essays.
+Questions specific to Brown, including our essays for the 2025-2026 application cycle, are found in the section labeled "Questions."
+If you are applying to the eight-year Program in Liberal Medical Education (PLME) or the five-year Brown-Rhode Island School of Design Dual Degree Program (BRDD), you must also complete the special program essays.

 Within the Common Application, you will be presented with either online or paper methods of inviting appropriate school officials and teachers to supply records and recommendations.
 We suggest that you begin the process early to give them plenty of time to respond before the deadline.

-To apply to Brown you must submit a $75 non-refundable application fee, or a fee waiver.
+To apply to Brown you must submit a $80 non-refundable application fee, or a fee waiver.
 As part of our commitment to make a Brown University education accessible to students from all income backgrounds, Brown is making automatic application fee waivers available to more students.

 Complete the Common Application by: